Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

 \subsection{Building Blocks}

 For the calculation of the tails, we will need three types of building blocks.
 First, we need to describe the interaction of a quadrupole with the gravitational field.
-Using the link between $l$-th multipoles and spin $l/2$ point particles immediately suggests that we model the ``one-point source'' term associated to the quadrupole as a three-point amplitude of a spin-1 massive particle radiating a graviton.
-The fact that the quadrupole is a symmetric traceless $SO(3)$ tensor allows us to represent it as a formal product between two $SO(3)$ vectors
+The analogy between the interactions of classical $l$-th multipoles, in particular of higher-spin multipoles $S^l$, and of quantum spin $l/2$ particles, suggests that we model the ``one-graviton source'' associated to the quadrupole, as a $3$-point amplitude of a spin-$1$ massive particle radiating a graviton.
+Extracting the quadrupole-coupling directly from a vector-graviton interaction is somewhat involved \cite{Holstein:2008sx}.
+Thus we shall take a shortcut by using the double copy.